Last month, the 78-year-old director began shooting his new film Killers of the Flower Moon, an adaptation of David Grann’s best-selling book,

-The film follows an FBI investigation into a string of murders that plagued the Osage Indian tribe in Oklahoma during the Twenties, after oil was found on their land.
+It follows an FBI investigation into a string of murders that plagued the Osage Indian tribe during the 1920s after oil was found on their land in Oklahoma.

 Join our new commenting forum

 Join thought-provoking conversations, follow other Independent readers and see their replies